 $1792 plus HST

-- 200 hours of daytime or nighttime support
+- 350 hours of nighttime support

 - Perfect for families who really want to start their journey as parents on the best foot